cloudblog004/fantasticfoodies/content/en/posts/1943-how-to-make-ultimate-chicken-veg-spring-roll.md

 ##### Steps to make Chicken Veg Spring Roll:

-1. Heat the oil &amp; add onions.
+1. Heat the oil & add onions.
 Saute them.
-1. Add capsicum, cabbage, carrots &amp; saute them.
+1. Add capsicum, cabbage, carrots & saute them.
-1. Add potatoes &amp; chicken.
+1. Add potatoes & chicken.
 Give a good mix.
 1. Remove from heat.
 Add spices and mix them all
 1. Take a sheet.
-Put 1-2 tbsp mixture &amp; fold it in the shape of roll.
+Put 1-2 tbsp mixture & fold it in the shape of roll.
 1. Ready to serve and ENJOY!